iamsonukushwaha/version2/content/featured/School Website/index.md

 showInProjects: true
 ---

-- School Website & Admission Management System using Firebase
+Our School Website & Admission Management System powered by Firebase offers a seamless user experience, including sign up, login, payment integration, student details, and alumni management, all in one comprehensive platform.
-- Have Sign Up, Login with email/password and Google
-- Payment system
-- Student Details and Alumni Details